-Jurisdiction Statutes and Policies Relevant to Ethical Review Application/Administrative Process: Instructions and Explanations National Statement on Ethical Conduct in Human Research Section 1 Applicable funding policies and deed/s of agreement Researchers need to detail in HREA their funding status.
+Jurisdiction Statutes and Policies Relevant to Ethical Review Application/Administrative Process: Instructions and Explanations Commonwealth Researchers need to detail in HREA their funding status.
 HREC review Review of adequate resources as per HREA Australian Capital Territory Financial Management Act 1996 Researchers need to detail in HREA their funding status.
 Required to submit detailed budget as found in ACT Health application form.
 New South Wales None specific to research As per Commonwealth requirements.
 Financial accountability also assessed post-HREC approval in Site Specific Assessment Section 1.
-Queensiand Financial Accountability Act 2009 (Qld) Financial and Performance Management Standard 2009 Queensland Health Research Management Policy(QH-POL-013: 2015) Department of Health Financial Practice Manual Site Specific Assessment Applicable funding policies and deed/s of agreement As per Commonwealth requirements.
+Queensland Financial Accountability Act 2009 (Qld) Financial and Performance Management Standard 2009 Queensland Health Research Management Policy(QH-POL-013: 2015) Department of Health Financial Practice Manual Site Specific Assessment Applicable funding policies and deed/s of agreement As per Commonwealth requirements.
 General accountability obligations imposed on budget sector agencies and statutory bodies (not specific to research).
 In addition, financial accountability also assessed post HREC approval in Site Specific Assessment Form - Section 18 South Australia Public Finance and Audit Act 1987 Part F3 Div 2 of the Public Finance and Audit Act 1987 The Auditor General must, if required by the Treasurer, examine the accounts of a publicly funded body and the efficiency and economy of its activities and examine accounts relating to a publicly funded project and the efficiency and cost-effectiveness of the project.
+Funding arrangements and financial accountability for the research project is also considered as part of the Site Specific Assessment process.
 Victoria None specific to research As per Commonwealth requirements.
-Western Australia Financial Management Act 2006 (WA) Health Services Act 2016 (WA) Treasurer's Instructions The Health Services Act 2016 promotes effective, efficient and innovative research within the available financial and other resources.
+Western Australia Financial Management Act (2006) (WA) Health Services Act 2016 (WA) Treasurer's Instructions The Health Services Act 2016 promotes effective, efficient and innovative research within the available financial and other resources.
 To enable this, researchers must comply with the requirements of the Financial Management Manual and provide a detailed authorised budget in the WA Budget Form associated with the Site Specific Assessment Form.